-I bought this giant thing of salt.
+I bought this giant container of salt because I couldn’t leave without it.
 Does anyone know how it compares to so called gourmet salt?
 It was just over 3 dollars and I couldn’t help myself because it was so gargantuan.
 I had friends visiting a couple weeks ago and I couldn’t find my little shaker for the life of me, so I think I won’t be without salt for a while.

 But the thing that I’m most excited about? (don’t worry I’m not going to list everything in my cart.)
 Tom Douglas gift certificates.
 You get 100 dollars for 80 dollars to use at any of his restaurants and I’m going to tell the hubby it’s for our weekly wine and cheese because the hubby stops at Tom Douglas’ Dahlia Bakery after work and picks up a loaf of bread (the potato bread at Dahlia Bakery is the best in Seattle) and sometimes some yummy desserts and I buy cheese and fruit from the market and we open a bottle of wine after the duo goes to sleep.
 It’s like a little vacation at home.

 Except this week, I bought it for a discount at Costco.

 (PS.
 Did I mention I was there with the duo?
 This is where whim shopping and frantic grabbing is a perfect storm for a cart that could set you back that thousands.

 PPS.
 In all that whirlwind of sample-finding and cart-filling I totally forgot the gas.